sharonycc/GCNLA/README.md

 ```
 The first row of parameters are necessary

-*  `-m MODE, --mode MODE` Mode: preprocess,train (pick one or both separated by a comma)
+*  `-m MODE, --mode MODE`  clarify mode: preprocess,train (pick one or both separated by a comma)
 *  `-i INPUTDIRPATH, --inputdirpath` Input directory path where ST dataframe is stored
 *  `-o OUTPUTDIRPATH, --outputdirpath` Output directory path where results will be stored
-*  `-s STUDYNAME, --studyname` GCNLA study name to act as identifier for outputs
+*  `-s STUDYNAME, --studyname` clarify study name to act as identifier for outputs
 *  `-t SPLIT, --split` ratio of test edges [0,1)

 This second row of parameters have defaults set and are not needed.

+*  `-n NUMGENESPERCELL, --numgenespercell` Number of genes in each gene regulatory network (default 45)
 *  `-k NEARESTNEIGHBORS, --nearestneighbors` Number of nearest neighbors for each cell (default 5)
 *  `-l LRDATABASE, --lrdatabase` 0/1/2 for which Ligand-Receptor Database to use (default 0 corresponds to mouse DB)
 *  `--fp FP`               (experimentation only) add # of fake edges to train set [0,1)
 *  `--fn FN`               (experimentation only) remove # of real edges from train set [0,1)
 *  `-a OWNADJACENCYPATH, --ownadjacencypath` Using your own cell level adjacency (give path)

-For example, if you wanted to run GCNLA (both preprocessing and training) on the MERFISH data input with a 70/30 train-test split, then use the following command and set the output folder and studyname accordingly:
+For example, if you wanted to run Clarify (both preprocessing and training) on the seqFISH data input with a 70/30 train-test split, then use the following command and set the output folder and studyname accordingly:
 ```
 python main.py -m preprocess,train -i ./data/MERFISH/merfish_dataframe.csv -o [OUTPUT FOLDER PATH] -s [STUDYNAME] -t 0.3
 ```